IanSeyler/llama2.c/README.md

 1) Remove the use of `mmap()` and the extra headers to go with it.
 2) Include tokenizer.bin and stories15M.bin as header files (gross).
 Thanks `xxd`!

+Instructions:
+Run `./setup.sh` to download the test LLM and then `make` to build everything.

 <p align="center">
   <img src="assets/llama_cute.jpg" width="300" height="300" alt="Cute Llama">
 </p>